mjagelka/gitbook-plugin-mcqx/README.md

 See the plugin at work here: [Click Here](http://ymcatar.gitbooks.io/gitbook-test/content/testing_mcqx.html)

+Syntax too complicated?
+Use the code generator in the [plugin homepage](http://ymcatar.github.io/gitbook-plugin-mcqx/).

 ## Feature List

 This is a multiple choice plugin developed for GitBook, packed with interactive features including: